adonisjs/v6-docs/content/docs/reference/commands.md

 <dd>

-Watch the filesystem and restart the HTTP server on file change.
+Watch the filesystem and always restart the process on file change.

 </dd>